CS

 CarSorted Verdict

-The Ford Ranger is still the best overall ute in Australia for 2026 thanks to its refined cabin, 600 Nm V6, and the best transmission in the segment.
-The Toyota HiLux wins on long-term reliability and resale value.
+The Ford Ranger is still the best overall ute in Australia for 2026 thanks to its refined cabin, 600 Nm V6, the best transmission in the segment and now a PHEV variant.
+The Toyota HiLux wins on long-term reliability and resale value (63% retention at 5 years).
 The Isuzu D-Max is the value pick.
-For most metro-with-occasional-towing buyers, the new BYD Shark 6 PHEV is genuinely worth a look at $57,900 for the Premium trim.
+For most metro-with-occasional-towing buyers, the BYD Shark 6 PHEV is genuinely worth a look at $57,900.
+And for serious caravan towing (3,500 kg+) the Toyota Tundra is the only mainstream choice without stepping up to a RAM 1500 or F-150.

 Australians buy more utes per capita than any country on earth.
 The Ford Ranger and Toyota HiLux trade the top-selling vehicle title in Australia almost every month, and the segment now spans everything from $33,990 work-spec single-cab diesels to $172,990 American V8 monsters.
-Below is our 2026 ranking, with directory links to compare specs and pricing on every variant we mention.
+Below is our 2026 ranking, with deep dives into every major ute on sale, full comparison tables, resale projections, towing tips and what is coming in 2026 and 2027.

 The 2026 Ranking at a Glance